vkgupta857/click-to-chat/README.md

 ### Disclaimer

-Dislaimer: This tool uses public links, which sometimes may not work as expected.
+Disclaimer: This tool uses public links, which sometimes may not work as expected.
 Also, this tool is not associated with either WhatsApp LLC or Telegram Org.

 ### Description